ModMaster Manual - Troubleshooting

 • Check that the slave allows the registers to be written, if you are trying to write.

-• Turn on tracing to see if the correct low-level command is being sent.
+• Turn on tracing to see if the correct command is being sent.
 If not, check that the registers defined in ModMaster are in the correct address ranges.

-If you are using a low-level command:
+If you are using a defined command:

 • Check that the address you have entered is a message address and not a model address.